 Here you will find a collection of information and resources for older adults.
 We hope this information is useful in helping you stay informed and active in your daily lives.
 Please check this page frequently for new updates and new content.

-If you have any questions, please call the Palos Verdes Library District reference desk and leave a message.
-A Librarian will return your call as soon as possible.
+If you have any questions, please call the Palos Verdes Library District reference desk.

 Online resources and websites to help you get started with using tech in everyday life.
 From using your mobile devices to ordering groceries online, and more.